DivineUX23/MemoGPT/README.md

 ## VIDEO DEMO

 This video demonstration emphasizes the essential features of the app using the Gradio interface.
-Feel free to skip to 3:10 for the main section.
+If you prefer to skip the recording process and go straight to the AI demo, feel free to jump to 3:10.

 https://github.com/DivineUX23/MemoGPT/assets/96517814/13ed8f3f-b522-41f4-843f-0838f82b34d7